Bamboozlerrl/Rule-Edits/README.md

   - (1) Regular season:
     - (a) There will be a single trade period during the regular season with limited additional trades granted by the CRC for conduct and conflict resolution.
       - (i) The trade period for all tiers will begin at the conclusion of their respective draft and end 24 hours before the conclusion of the final add/drop or free agency period for that tier.
-    - (b) Trades may be submitted by the captain or co-captain directly to the CRC via the trading form.
+    - (b) Trades may be submitted through the league site, mltp.gg.
-    - (c) All trades must be approved by the captain or co-captain of both teams, and can be vetoed by the CRC.
+    - (c) All trades must be approved by the Captain or GM of both teams.
+      - (i) CCGMs can approved trades in the absence of the Captain or GM.
     - (d) Trades that are deemed too one-sided by the CRC may be rejected by a majority vote.
+      - (i) The TEC will provide recommendations for each trade.
     - (e) Trades involving inactive players will not be permitted.
 Please see [Article IV Section B](#section-b---drops--call-ups--free-agency) for more information on Gross Inactivity drops.
       - (i) Exceptions may be made at the Novice level, but will be permitted only with consideration for balancing roster sizes.
 Captains and GMs are expected to be aware of the activity of players involved in any trades
     - (f) Trading draft picks for future seasons is prohibited.